• Skip to primary navigation

 Image Source: https://www.instagram.com/85child

-• One piece hard-boiled egg
+• One piece of hard-boiled egg

 • One slice of toast